-The Company is involved in research and development of treatments for a variety of diseases related to the central nervous system, with a primary focus on Alzheimer's disease.
+The Company is involved in research and development of treatments for a variety of diseases related to the central nervous system, with a focus on Alzheimer's disease, dementia with Lewy bodies, and geographic atrophy (GA) secondary to dry age-related macular degeneration.
 Research and development costs are expensed as incurred.
 Research and development expenses consist principally of personnel costs, including salaries, stock-based compensation, and benefits for employees, third-party license fees and other operational costs related to our research and development activities, including allocated facility-related expenses and external costs of outside vendors, and other direct and indirect costs.
-Non-refundable research and development costs are deferred and expensed as the related goods are delivered or services are performed.
-Costs for external development activities are recognized based on an evaluation of the progress to completion of specific tasks.
+Non-refundable research and development activities are recognized based on an evaluation of the progress to completion of specific tasks.
 Costs for certain research and development activities are recognized based on the pattern of performance of the individual arrangements, which may differ from the pattern of billings incurred, and are reflected in the consolidated financial statements as prepaid expenses or as accrued research and development expenses.